atomaszewicz/Bond/RStudio/Analysis.md

 ![profit_budget_ratio](https://github.com/atomaszewicz/Bond/blob/master/RStudio/Plots/profit_budget_ratio.png?raw=TRUE)

 We added a LOESS-method trendline to show the decrease-to-plateau nature of the data.
 Whether on purpose or by some unintentional/external force the franchise seems to have nestled itself in a 5:2 profit:budget ratio ever since Dalton's last film in 1989.

-Now we look at the films budgets to see if our presumption that they have increased is supported by data.